widefix/blog/about-author.md

 I am also the founder of [WideFix](https://widefix.com), a custom software development company that specializes in optimizing and maintaining web apps primarily written in Ruby on Rails.
 Checkout the company [officail page](https://widefix.com) to learn more about our services.

 Want to talk?
-Let's schedule a meeting with me - https://calendly.com/andrei-kaleshka/30min
+[Schedule](https://calendly.com/andrei-kaleshka/30min) a meeting with me.